jkool702/forkrun/README.md

 Bash 4+ :             This is when coprocs were added.
 NOTE: `forkrun` will be much faster on bash 5.1+, since it healivy relies of arrays and the `mapfile` command which got a major overhaul in bash 5.1.
 The vast majority of testing has been done on bash 5.2 so while bash 4-5.0 *should* work it is not well tested.

-`rm` and `mkdir`:     For basic filesystem operations that I couldnt figure out how to re-implement in pure bash.
+`rm` and `mkdir`:     For some basic filesystem operations.
+I couldnt figure out how to re-implement these in pure bash.
 Either the GNU or the busybox versions of these will both work.

 ***